 In early 1945, American war planners were seriously considering possibility of taking an intact bridge across the Rhine River.
 The likelihood of success was discounted by the planners but considered it a worthy goal.
 General Eisenhower also was interested in the Ninth Army plans to capture a bridge (MacDonald, 1993).

 On March 1 the 2nd Armored Division and the 83rd Division were given the mission of capturing Neuss and securing 3 bridges (a railroad bridge 2 highway bridges) and a bridge near Oberkassel.
 Neuss was cleared but found 3 bridges destroyed.
-At Oberkassel, a task force, (elements from 736th Tank Battalion, 643rd Tank Desroyer Battalion and 330th Infantry) were discovered approaching the Oberkassel bridge.
+At Oberkassel, a task force, (elements from 736th Tank Battalion, 643rd Tank Destroyer Battalion and 330th Infantry) were discovered approaching the Oberkassel Bridge.
 Although the task force hurried toward the bridge, the Germans were able to destroy the bridge (MacDonald, 1993).
-Interestingly this task force was disguised as Germans (Düsseldorf-Oberkassel, n.d.)
+Interestingly this task force was disguised as Germans (Düsseldorf-Oberkassel, n.d.).

 Note: The 67th Armored Regiment, 3rd Battalion was a unit in Division Reserve.
 Kenneth was assigned to Company H, 3rd Battalion.

 Note: Different from a military reserve force (Military Reserve, n.d. and Combat Command, n.d.), a division reserve consisted of a group of personnel or units that are not initially committed to a specific operation.
 This organization allowed for operational flexibility by its availability for unforeseen circumstances or exploitation opportunities .